Geoffrey Chaucer: Valentine's Day and romance

 The first recorded association of Valentine's Day with romantic love is believed to be in Chaucer's Parlement of Foules (1382), a dream vision portraying a parliament for birds to choose their mates.
-Honouring the first anniversary of the engagement of fifteen-year-old King Richard II of England to fifteen-year-old Anne of Bohemia:
+This verse honours the first anniversary of the engagement of the fifteen-year-old Richard II of England to fifteen-year-old Anne of Bohemia:

 For this was on seynt Volantynys dayWhan euery bryd comyth there to chese his makeOf euery kynde that men thinke mayAnd that so heuge a noyse gan they makeThat erthe & eyr & tre & euery lakeSo ful was that onethe was there spaceFor me to stonde, so ful was al the place.

 Critical reception

 Early criticism

-The poet Thomas Hoccleve, who may have met Chaucer and considered him his role model, hailed Chaucer as "the firste fyndere of our fair langage".
+Thomas Hoccleve, a poet who may have met Chaucer, hailed him as "the firste fyndere of our fair langage" and considered him his role model.
 John Lydgate referred to Chaucer within his own text The Fall of Princes as the "lodesterre (guiding principle) … off our language".
-Around two centuries later, Sir Philip Sidney greatly praised Troilus and Criseyde in his own Defence of Poesie.
+Around two centuries later Sir Philip Sidney greatly praised Troilus and Criseyde in his own Defence of Poesie.
 During the nineteenth and early twentieth century, Chaucer came to be viewed as a symbol of the nation's poetic heritage.

-In Charles Dickens' 1850 novel David Copperfield, the Victorian era author echoed Chaucer's use of Luke 23:34 from Troilus and Criseyde (Dickens held a copy in his library among other works of Chaucer), with G. K. Chesterton writing, "among the great canonical English authors, Chaucer and Dickens have the most in common."
+Charles Dickens echoed Chaucer's use of Luke 23:34 from Troilus and Criseyde (Dickens held a copy in his library among other works of Chaucer) in his 1850 novel David Copperfield.
+G. K. Chesterton wrote: "among the great canonical English authors, Chaucer and Dickens have the most in common".

 Manuscripts and audience

 The large number of surviving manuscripts of Chaucer's works is testimony to the enduring interest in his poetry prior to the arrival of the printing press.
-There are 83 surviving manuscripts of the Canterbury Tales (in whole or part) alone, along with sixteen of Troilus and Criseyde, including the personal copy of Henry IV.
+There survive 83 manuscripts of The Canterbury Tales (in whole or part) alone, along with sixteen of Troilus and Criseyde, including the personal copy of Henry IV.
 Given the ravages of time, it is likely that these surviving manuscripts represent hundreds since lost.

-Chaucer's original audience was a courtly one, and would have included women as well as men of the upper social classes.
-Yet even before his death in 1400, Chaucer's audience had begun to include members of the rising literate, middle and merchant classes.
+Chaucer's original audience was a courtly one; they would have included women, as well as men of the upper social classes.
+Yet, even before his death in 1400, Chaucer's audience had begun to include members of the rising literate, middle and merchant classes.
 This included many Lollard sympathisers who may well have been inclined to read Chaucer as one of their own.

 Lollards were particularly attracted to Chaucer's satirical writings about friars, priests, and other church officials.
 In 1464, John Baron, a tenant farmer in Agmondesham (Amersham in Buckinghamshire), was brought before John Chadworth, the Bishop of Lincoln, on charges of being a Lollard heretic; he confessed to owning a "boke of the Tales of Caunterburie" among other suspect volumes.